New legal guidance for journalists to tackle online abuse - Press Gazette

 This is why the Government has developed a national action plan for journalists’ safety and will put a duty of care on social media platforms in upcoming online safety legislation, he said.

-But the Government needs to do more, said Caoilfhionn Gallagher QC who had strategic input on the latest legal guidelines.
+But the Government needs to do more, said Caoilfhionn Gallagher QC who had strategic input on the latest legal guidelines and told journalists to “screenshot, screenshot, screenshot – and report”.

 She said: “It does seem to me that it’s key that actually government ministers are singing from the same hymn sheet and when the DCMS recognises and the Foreign Office recognises global freedom of expression, recognises the importance of safety of journalists and this being a government priority, it’s key that other ministers also recognise the importance of that and do not engage in the kind of behaviour which resulted in a Huffpost journalist being attacked.”